se-sic/SPLConqueror/README.md

 5. Build root project

 6.Optionally: To use the interface to scikit learn install Python3 along with the scikit-learn(0.20.3), numpy(1.16.2) and scipy(1.2.1) packages.

+7. Optionally: To include the Variant Generator using CPlex place the required libraries in the folders SPLConqueror/packages/cplex before building the project.
+For SCIP place the libraries in SPLConqueror/packages/scip.
 </details>

 <details>